netdata/netdata/CONTRIBUTING.md

 #### Sponsor a backend

-We already support various [backends](backends) and we intend to support more.
+We already support various [backends](backends), and we intend to support more.
 A "sponsor" for a backend:

 -   Suggests ways in which the information in Netdata could best be exposed to the particular backend, to facilitate meaningful presentation.
 -   When the implementation passes QA, tests the implementation in production.